ArjunChattoraj10/imbDis/README.md

 - `labels`: A vector of the ground-truth class labels.
 - `pred`: A vector of values corresponding to predictions.
 These values should be probabilities, but may be predicted labels as well.
 - `case`: A value present in the `labels` argument, that denotes the case class label.
-- `bin`: A vector of values (larger than 0 and smaller than 1) that represent the different class imbalance frequencies.
-It has a default value of `seq(0.05, 0.5, 0.05)` which is a vector of values from 0.05 to 0.5 separated by 0.05.
+- `bin`: A vector of values (larger than 0 and smaller than 1) that represent the different relative frequencies of the case class.
+It has a default value of `seq(0.05, 0.5, 0.05)` which is a vector of values from 0.05 (5%) to 0.5 (50%) separated by 0.05.

 To define the object, run the following command: